lbrgriffith/rusty-finance/README.md

 - `depreciation`: Calculates the depreciation of an asset.
 - `irr`: Calculates the internal rate of return.
 - `variance`: Measures how much the numbers in a data set deviate from the mean.
+- `probability`: Calculates the probability of an event.

 ## Examples